jboyson/PoC-Elastic-with-DES/README.md

 ## 📋 Requirements

 This experimental environment was hosted in a lab with a pair of Dell S5248ON-F switches and a single z9264-ON switch.
 The Elastic stack was installed using the instructions outlined in the Elastiflow documentation referenced here - https://docs.elastiflow.com/docs/data_platforms/elastic/install_ubuntu.
-The same envrionment can be created using Dell Enterprise SONiC GNS3 switch images.
+The same environment can be created using Dell Enterprise SONiC GNS3 switch images.

 ## 👏 How to Contribute